ThoisoiThree/CustomOslLibrary/README.md

 # CustomOslLibrary

-Компайлить шейдеры мб не всегда буду, так что компайль сам

    I won't always be able to compile shaders, so compile yourself

+   Compatible with:
+        Pixar's Renderman 24+
+        3Delight
+        Arnold 6+